theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-subdomains.md

     The `<TEAM_NAME>.key` file should be kept, we require this for step 5 onwards.

+    Please save these files to the PlanX vault on 1Password - this ensures that there's a backup than can be accessed by anybody on the dev team.

 3. **IT Team** - Provide PlanX with certificates (details in documentation above)
     - Certificates can be provided as individual files, or in an archive format (`.pfx`, `.pkcs12`, `.p12`)